AmirDocs/devops-learning/linux/notes/Linux Fundamentals.md

 ### Linux CLI shortcuts:
 Entering `history` on command, will show you your a list of previously executed commands, each command is numbered to allow you to easily re-execute them with `!` (`!244` runs command 244).
 Another shortcut is*Ctrl r* on you're keyboard.
 Continuously pressing *Ctrl r* will reverse search commands. *Ctrl j* will insert the command wihout executing.

-## SCRIPTING WITH BASH
-**Bash** is a command-line tool that interacts with your computer.
-A **bash script** is a file containing a series of commands you want the computer to execute automatically.
-Bash enables you to automate tasks, manage systems and boost efficency.

-1) FIrst line of every file starts with a Shebang line: `#!/bin/bash` in `vim examplescript.sh` tells the computer to use bash to run the script.
-Then enter your script.
-2) Run your script: Make it executable by entering `chmod +x examplescript.sh` on the main terminal and run it with `./examplescript.sh`, as shown in the **Enviromental variables** section.

-### Writing a basic script:

-#### Shebang `#!` and Comments:
-**Shebang** The shebang provides flexibility by allowing you to specifiy different intepreters or different types of scripts.
-In `vim` *insert mode*, you can use `#!/usr/bin/python3` for a python script.
-For ruby scripts, you can use `#!/usr/bin/ruby` instead.
-Then give executable permissions.

-- **Single line comment `#`:** Use `#` to start a comment in insert mode.
-- **Multiline comment`:'comment'`:** start the line with `: 'anything between this will be regarded as a comment'`

-Tip: Place scripts in `$PATH` enviroment variable to run them from anywhere.

-#### Variables:
-Above we covered **creating a script that uses an enviromental variable**.
-These are the steps to create a variable which responds with a script, when the file is accessed:
-1) Start with naming and accessing the file `Namefile.sh`.
-2) Begin the first line with a shebang like `#!/bin/bash`
-3) To assign a variable to print Hello world, when `Namefile.sh` is entered, enter `greeting="Hello World"` and assign `echo $greeting`.
-Save the file and grant executable permissions.
-Now `./Namefile.sh` will print `Hello World`.
-To assign a variable to a number for instance 42, instead enter `count=42` with `echo$ count` in `vim`.
-You can assign anything with a variable such as a name, using `name="Amir"` and `echo "Hello $name`

-#### Parameters:
-Parameters allow you to customize the behaviour of your script and make it more flexible.
-Parameters are passed on the main command line.
-When executing a script with parameters, the values passed on the command line will be subsituted into the scripts of $1 and $2.
-In `vim` insert mode, list `echo "parameter1: $1` and `echo "parameter2: $2`. *Parameter1* is changeable and can be named something else as this is an example.
-On the main command terminal, to pass the two parameters above enter `./Namefile.sh *hello hey*`.
-To run all parameters in one output, enter `vim` and insert `echo "All Parameters: $@"`

-### Arithmetic Expansion `$(())`:
-Arithmetic expansion allows the evaluation of an arithmetic expression and the substitution of the result.
-This allows you to perform a variety of mathematical operations, such as addition, subtraction, multiplication, and division.

-Example: $((10*3))